Pioneer of laser root canals

 For all PPO and HMO dental insurance enrollees – Before you begin root canal treatment, ask your dentist to call the insurance company directly to obtain an estimated cost.
 This free service ensures that you know, upfront, what the dental plan pays and the difference for which you will be responsible.

 While most dental insurance questions can be answered easily and quickly, the question of whether insurance covers root canal takes may take more time to get an accurate answer.

 What is a root canal procedure? [photo]

 It involves removing the diseased nerve tissue, halting the spread of infection, and restoring the healthy portion of the tooth.
 In fact, it is designed to save a problem tooth; before the procedure was developed and gained acceptance, the only alternative for treating a diseased tooth was extraction.
 Laser, Oral, gas, and IV sedation is available on all root canals.
 Many tooth problems involve infections that spread to the nerve called the pulp, which is the inner chamber of the tooth containing blood vessels, nerves, and other tissues.
 When the infection becomes worse, it can begin affecting the jaw bone.

 Root canals are tiny passageways that branch off from beneath the top of the tooth, coursing their way vertically downward, until they reach the tip of the root.

 Recovery is mostly successful.
-First a small acess hole is made into the tooth and the infection is removed.
-Medication is placed into infected canal(s) to treat the bacterial infection and help possibly to restore the bone loss from the bacteria eating away the bone.
-Then, the dentist filled the acess hole with a temporary filling.
+First, a small access hole is made into the tooth and the infection is removed.
+Medication is placed into the infected canal(s) to treat the bacterial infection and help possibly restore the bone loss from the bacteria eating away the bone.
+Then, the dentist filled the access hole with a temporary filling.
 If things keep going well in the next few weeks following the procedure, all is needed is a permanent crown to save the tooth.

 Why would I need a root canal procedure?